 Lately, I’ve been seeing the concept of self-love catch a lot of slack.
-I first experienced it watching the HBO heavily R rated series Euphoria.
+I first experienced it watching the HBO heavily R-rated series Euphoria.
 One of the characters was daydreaming about women she idolized.
 She was in a funk because she doesn’t really like how she looks very much.
 Well in this scene, all of her female idols filled her room aggressively yelling at her to love herself.
-They repeated it over and over as if saying it multiple times would instantly bring her the love for self she so desperately wanted.
+They yelled it repeatedly as if saying it multiple times would instantly bring her the love for self she so desperately wanted.
 They surrounded her and she began to breathe hard and sweat then the daydream ended.
-That same week, I saw a post on a blog for married people saying something along the lines of “self-love is keeping women single”.
+That same week, I saw a post on a blog for married people saying something along the lines of “self-love is keeping women single“.
 Now that’s the post that had me clutching my pearls and rushing to my laptop to address this foolishness.
 How can me loving myself keep me single?
-If loving me is wrong, I don’t want to be right or whatever Luther Ingram said.
+If loving me is wrong, I don’t want to be right.

-I get it, the term self-love has become over saturated and constantly misused.
-It has been the random caption for women all over the place who couldn’t think of anything or women who just broke up with their boyfriend and wanted him to think she’s happy.
-But what we not gone do is blame self-love for the reason women are single and unhappy because that’s just not true at all.
+I get it, the term self-love has become oversaturated and constantly misused.
+It has been the random caption for women all over the place who couldn’t think of anything or women who just broke up with their boyfriends.
+But what we’re not going to start doing is blaming self-love for the reason women are single and unhappy because that’s just not true at all.

-Self love doesn’t mean selfish, self-centered, or self serving.
+Self love doesn’t mean selfish, self-centered, or self-serving.
 It’s not a scapegoat for negative character traits or a reason to avoid accountability.
 It’s fully appreciating yourself and accepting every aspect of who you are while continuing to grow and be an even better person.
 The goal is to love yourself enough so your relationships with others can be enriched.
 Once you know how to love yourself, loving others is easier.
 The issue comes when self-love is misrepresented by cute pictures of vacations, spa days, and pretty outfits.
 Contrary to popular belief, self-love doesn’t have an aesthetic.
-It’s not a photoshopped image of your life.
-It’s an internal feeling of peace and awareness.
-It’s understanding who you are, what makes you happy, and what choices need to be made in order to maintain this level of peace and happiness.
-Self love isn’t always fun or cute because much of it is telling yourself no to bad habits that make you feel sad and emotionally depleted.
+It’s not a photoshopped image of your life; it is an internal feeling of peace and awareness starting with understanding who you are, what makes you happy, and what choices need to be made in order to maintain this level of peace and happiness.
+Self-love isn’t always fun or cute because much of it is telling yourself no to bad habits that make you feel sad and emotionally depleted.

 - Keeping promises to yourself when you set goals and boundaries.